datacontroller/docs.datacontroller.io/docs/roadmap.md

 ## Requested Features

+Where features are requested, whether there is budget or not, we will describe the work below and provide estimates.
+Each task is given a Story Point (SP) value, and each SP is roughly 0.5 days (SCRUM masters - please don't lose your T-Shirt over this sizing approach!)

+There are currently four features requested and sized, with estimates as follows:

+* Dynamic Filtering
+* Dynamic Cell Validation
+* Row Level Security
+* Formula Preservation

 ### Dynamic Filtering

 The existing filter box provides a list of values when selecting operators such as "IN", "=" etc.  The problem is that this dropdown does not consider existing filter selections.
 So if a user filters on, say, "region", and then filters on "store", they will see stores for ALL regions (not just the region/regions already selected in the filter).